rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

 Optional:

 - `resource_group_name` (String) Name of the Azure resource group where RSC places all resources created by the feature.
+RSC assumes the resource group already exists.
 - `resource_group_region` (String) Region of the Azure resource group.
 - `resource_group_tags` (Map of String) Tags to add to the Azure resource group.